cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 You can of course adapt your language (`locale`) and choose english (`en`) or spanish (`es`) and choose another timezone (`tz`).

 Note the “Registration token” this command returns and visit from your browser `https://cozy.domain.example?registerToken=<registration_token>` substituting `domain.example` with your real domain name and `<registration_token>` with the “Registration token” you got.
-You will be prompted to define your cozy password and you will be able to start using your self-hosted cozy.
+You will be prompted to define your Cozy password and you will be able to start using your self-hosted Cozy.

 # Et voilà !

-Your cozy is not fully operational!
+Your Cozy is not fully operational!
 Its address is `https://cozy.domain.example` (remplace `domain.example` by your own domain name)
-You can then start installing connectors from store to automatically gather your data, save your passwords in cozy-pass, store your files in cozy-drive and install cozy-desktop client on your PC to synchronize your cozy content with a local folder.
+You can then start installing connectors from store to automatically gather your data, save your passwords in cozy-pass, store your files in cozy-drive and install cozy-desktop client on your PC to synchronize your Cozy content with a local folder.

 Below are some bonuses 😉

-# Hosting more than one cozy instance on the same server
+# Hosting more than one Cozy instance on the same server

-Having its own selfhosted cozy instance is nice but hosting cozy instances for friends and familly is a must!
-Here is how to add more cozy instances on the same server.
+Having its own selfhosted Cozy instance is nice but hosting Cozy instances for friends and familly is a must!
+Here is how to add more Cozy instances on the same server.

-The first cozy instance we added was `https://cozy.domain.example`.
-We will create a second cozy instance for Mary with address `https://mary.domain.example` (Replace `domain.example` with your own domain name and `mary` whith what you want to uniquely identify the cozy instance.
+The first Cozy instance we added was `https://cozy.domain.example`.
+We will create a second Cozy instance for Mary with address `https://mary.domain.example` (Replace `domain.example` with your own domain name and `mary` whith what you want to uniquely identify the Cozy instance.

 So we will need:

 - Our domain name.
 We still use `domain.example` in this documentation
-- The new cozy instance's “slug”, which is its unique identifier.
+- The new Cozy instance's “slug”, which is its unique identifier.
 We will use `mary` here for example.
-The address for this new cozy instance will the be in the form `https://<slug>.<domain>`, for example here `https://mary.domain.example`
+The address for this new Cozy instance will the be in the form `https://<slug>.<domain>`, for example here `https://mary.domain.example`

 First, let's put all that important information in variables: